 Financial instruments consist of cash equivalents, accounts receivable and accounts payable.
 The Company's investment portfolio consists of money market funds, which are carried at fair value.
 The Company has determined the carrying value to be equal to the fair value and has classified these investments as Level 1 financial instruments.
-As of January 31, 2020 and 2021, the carrying value of all other financial instruments of the Company approximates fair value, due to their short-term nature.
+As of January 31, 2020 and 2021 and July 31, 2021 (unaudited), the carrying value of all other financial instruments of the Company approximates fair value, due to their short-term nature.